How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 At this stage, the quality of your posts matters more than the volume.
 Focus on:

-• Original content -- Posts you can't find anywhere else
+- Original content -- Posts you can't find anywhere else.
+This is your biggest differentiator.

-• Discussion-starting posts -- Questions that provoke thoughtful responses
+- Discussion-starting posts -- Questions that provoke thoughtful responses and real debate

-• Expert contributions -- Bring knowledgeable people into your community
+- Expert contributions -- Bring knowledgeable people into your community.
+A single AMA with an industry expert can add dozens of subscribers.

-• Curated content -- The best resources from around the internet, collected in one place
+- Curated content -- The best resources from around the internet, collected in one place with your commentary

 Engage Every Single Commenter

-This level of engagement signals to visitors that this is an active, responsive community -- not a dead one.
+This level of engagement signals to visitors that this is an active, responsive community -- not a dead one where posts go unanswered.

-• Always add context in the cross-post title ("Cross-posting from r/YourSub -- thought this community would find it relevant")
+- Always add context in the cross-post title

 Reach out to moderators of related (but not competing) subreddits.
 Propose:

-• Sidebar links -- Add each other to your sidebars
+- Sidebar links -- Add each other to your sidebars for mutual discovery

-• Joint events -- Co-hosted AMAs, discussion threads, or challenges
+- Joint events -- Co-hosted AMAs, discussion threads, or themed weeks

-• Cross-promotion threads -- "Check out our friends at r/RelatedSub"
+- Cross-promotion threads -- "Check out our friends at r/RelatedSub" pinned threads

 Phase 4: Scaling Past 1,000 Subscribers